The starting points for research and innovation in eHealth at INTRAWAY are:

-Needs Analysis Methods development and use, as a basis for new system and service concepts, to determine focus and ensure legitimacy.
+- Needs Analysis Methods development and use, as a basis for the new system and service concepts, determine the focus and ensure legitimacy.

-Information Supply systems and processes for a border-less care system, and with increased accessibility of information to clients and other citizens, about available care and treatment methods.
+- Information Supply systems constitute processes for a border-less care system, and increased accessibility of information to clients and other citizens about available care and treatment methods.

-Regardless of the starting point, all new ideas are subjected to an integrated analysis from user, technology and business perspectives, before proceeding to the next stage.
+Regardless of the starting point, all new ideas are subjected to an integrated analysis from the user, technology, and business perspectives, before proceeding to the next stage.

-With the main objective to radically improve healthcare and rehabilitation, three particular needs areas will be targeted for exploration and intervention:
+With the main objective to radically improve healthcare and rehabilitation, there are three particular needs areas to be targeted for exploration and intervention:

 The objective of this area is to create a better interaction between different actors that give formal or informal care to the client.
 The aim is to increase the quality of care and to make more effective use of resources.